cocos/cocos-docs/en/publish/setup-native-development.md

 ![preference](../getting-started/basics/editor-panels/preferences/native-develop.jpg)

-We need to configure the following three paths here:
+We need to configure the following two paths here:

 - **Android SDK Root**, choose the `Android SDK Location` path we just noted in Android Studio SDK Manager window (the directory of Android SDK should include documents like "build-tools", "platforms", etc.).
 You can skip this if you don't need to compile the Android platform.
 - **NDK Root**, choose the `ndk-bundle` folder in `Android SDK Location` path.
 You can skip this if you don't need to compile on Android platform.
-- **ANT Path**, you should choose the downloaded and unzipped Apache Ant folder, the path should be set under the bin directory in the ant installation directory.
-The chosen path should include an executable file named `ant`.
-You can skip this if you don't need to compile on Android platform.

 Close the window after configuration is completed.

 **Note**: The configure will work when build native project.
-If the configure not works(some Mac may occur this situation), please try to set these settings to **System Environment** manually: COCOS_CONSOLE_ROOT, ANT_ROOT, NDK_ROOT, ANDROID_SDK_ROOT.
+If the configure not works(some Mac may occur this situation), please try to set these settings to **System Environment** manually: COCOS_CONSOLE_ROOT, NDK_ROOT, ANDROID_SDK_ROOT.

 ## Notes